Scalable noisy quantum circuits for biased-noise qubits: Results

-\textit{Efficient simulation of noise-resilient Hadamard test and benchmarking protocol. } We just saw that restricted forms of Hadamard tests are resilient to bit-flip errors occurring throughout the circuit.
-The following result proves that the task realised by such restricted Hadamard test can be efficiently simulated on a classical computer with polynomial effort. \begin{restatable}[Efficient classical simulation of restricted Hadamard test]{theorem}{EfficientSim} Let $B\in\mathbb{B}_n, U\in\mathbb{U}^X_n$ be n qubit unitaries specified by $R_B$ and $R_U$ local qubit gates (belonging to respective classes $\mathbb{B}_n$ and $\mathbb{U}^X_n$).
+We just saw that restricted forms of Hadamard tests are resilient to bit-flip errors occurring throughout the circuit.
+The following result proves that the task realised by such a restricted Hadamard test can be efficiently simulated on a classical computer with polynomial effort. \begin{restatable}[Efficient classical simulation of restricted Hadamard test]{theorem}{EfficientSim} Let $B\in\mathbb{B}_n, U\in\mathbb{U}^X_n$ be n qubit unitaries specified by $R_B$ and $R_U$ local qubit gates (belonging to respective classes $\mathbb{B}_n$ and $\mathbb{U}^X_n$).
 Let $\ket{\psi_0}=\ket{\phi_1}\ket{\phi_2}\cdots\ket{\phi_n}$ be an initial product state.
 Then, there exists a randomized classical algorithm $\mathcal{C}$, taking as input classical specifications of circuits defining $B$, $U$, and the initial state $\ket{\psi_0}$, that efficiently and with a high probability computes an additive approximation to $\bra{\psi_0} B^\dagger U B \ket{\psi_0}$.
 Specifically, we have

 while the running time is $T=O\left(\frac{R_B + R_U +n}{\epsilon^2} \log(1/\delta)\right)$. \end{restatable}